Dashboard¶

 eq dashboard | Both default stores: .evaluatorq/runs (red team) and .evaluatorq/sim-runs (simulation) |

 With no PATH the server prints the local URL to open.
-Pointing at a file prints that report's direct URL so you land straight on it.
+Pointing at a directory (eq dashboard .evaluatorq/sim-runs) scopes the UI to that store.
+Passing a single JSON report file is an optional direct deep-link that prints that report's direct URL.

 What the dashboard browses¶